 You must have at least 6 months of validity on your passport book beyond the dates of travel, including any independent travel after your KIIS program.

 First Time Passport Applicants

 If applying for a passport book for the first time, an appointment is typically needed at a passport acceptance facility (e.g. post office, on-campus office, or other).
 It may take a few weeks to set up an appointment.
 You will need to show an original copy of your birth certificate when applying for your passport book.

 Submitting Your Passport Information in Your KIIS Account

-After acceptance to your KIIS program, you will upload a PDF copy of your passport photo page and enter the passport information from this photo page in your KIIS account.
+After acceptance to your KIIS program, you will upload a PDF copy of your passport photo page and enter the passport information from the photo page to your KIIS account.

 |Program Term||Date to Submit Passport Info|

 In addition, you should take a copy of your passport book photo page with you in your carry-on luggage and leave a copy at home with a trusted relative or friend.

 The majority of KIIS participants will not need a visa to travel abroad.
 That said, there are some cases where a visa may be required.